Tony Romo's Success and Achievements in Timeline

 On October 14, 2002, Tony Romo earned OVC Player of the Week honors after leading Eastern Illinois to a 25-24 win over Eastern Kentucky.

-In 2004, Tony Romo rushed for the winning touchdown in a preseason game against the Oakland Raiders as the third-string quarterback.
+In 2004, Tony Romo, as the third-string quarterback, rushed for the winning touchdown in a preseason game against the Oakland Raiders, marking one of his early career highlights.

 2006: Higher Passer Rating

-From 2006 to 2013, Tony Romo held a higher passer rating in the fourth quarter than any other NFL quarterback.
+From 2006, Tony Romo held a higher passer rating in the fourth quarter than any other NFL quarterback.

-In September 2007, Tony Romo earned NFC Offensive Player of the Month.
-Also in September 2007, Romo's father was diagnosed with prostate cancer.
-Despite the personal crisis, Romo focused on his career.
+In September 2007, Tony Romo earned NFC Offensive Player of the Month honors.
+Romo's father was also diagnosed with prostate cancer that month.

 2007: Pro Bowl Appearance

-In 2007, Tony Romo played in the Pro Bowl as a substitution for Marc Bulger after Drew Brees was injured.
+In 2007, Tony Romo played in the Pro Bowl as a substitution for Marc Bulger after Drew Brees' elbow injury.
 He threw a touchdown and an interception.

 October 17, 2009: Jersey Retirement and Hall of Fame Induction

-On October 17, 2009, during homecoming weekend, Eastern Illinois University retired Tony Romo's No. 17 jersey and inducted him into EIU's Hall of Fame.
-Romo is the first Eastern Illinois player to have his number retired.
+On October 17, 2009, Eastern Illinois University retired Tony Romo's No. 17 jersey and inducted him into EIU's Hall of Fame.

 2009: Record-Breaking Season

-In 2009, Tony Romo became the first quarterback in team history to take every snap for a full season.
-He passed his own mark for single season passing yardage, with 4,483 yards, and became the first Cowboys quarterback to throw more than 20 touchdowns and fewer than 10 interceptions in a season.
+Tony Romo finished the 2009 season as the first quarterback in team history to take every snap for a full season.
+He set new marks for single-season passing yardage with 4,483 yards and became the first Cowboys quarterback to throw more than 20 touchdowns and fewer than 10 interceptions in a season.

 2011: Broken Rib and Punctured Lung